 Hollywood memorabilia is an industry all its own, and it's no wonder.
 Sometimes mere wardrobe pieces end up being almost a recognizable as the actors who wore them.
 The ruby slippers worn by Judy Garland in The Wizard of Oz and the black dress worn by Audrey Hepburn in Breakfast at Tiffany's are good examples of wardrobe items that are now inseparable from the movies from which they originated.
-While hats may not always take center stage, there are some that every movie lover will remember.
-Here are 10 cowboy hats that stood out in iconic movies.
+While hats may not always take center stage, there are some that every movie lover and TV buff will remember.
+Here are 13 cowboy hats that stood out in iconic movies and television shows.

 Paul Newman and Robert Redford in Butch Cassidy and the Sundance Kid

 The 1969 hit Butch Cassidy and the Sundance Kid is about the real-life bandits of the same name.
 It wouldn't have hit home so well without the hats donned by the titular characters.

 Idris Elba in The Harder They Fall

 Idris Elba portrayed Rufus Buck in the 2021 western The Harder They Fall -- and looked cool as hell doing it.
 Costume designer Antoinette Messam outfitted the all-star cast.

 Doc Holiday, played by Val Kilmer, wouldn't have seemed so authoritative without that big black hat.

 Would Sam Elliot's character in The Big Lebowski have become a meme if not or that a awesome hat?
 I doubt it.

 Cole Hauser in Yellowstone